Eating in School

 Children who eat well during the day concentrate better in lessons and sitting down to a meal together is an important part of the children’s social education.
-If any of the following apply to you, then your family is entitled to free school meals;
+If any of the following apply to you, then your family may be entitled to free school meals;

 If you think your child may be entitled to Free School Meals, please contact the school office for a form.
-Once completed you can either send it to the Borough yourself or return it to the school office confidentially, and we will forward it through our secure internal mail system to the Borough for you.
-It is very easy to arrange the meals.
+Once completed you can either send it to the BCP Council yourself or return it to the school office confidentially, and we will forward it through our secure internal mail system to the BCP Council for you.

 Please try to ensure your child brings in a healthy, balanced lunchbox to keep them going throughout the day:-

-- Squash, water or juice is allowed in lunch boxes, but glass bottles, energy drinks or fizzy drinks are not permitted in school.
+• Squash, water or juice are allowed in lunch boxes, but glass bottles, energy drinks or fizzy drinks are not permitted in school.

-- A healthy snack of fruit or vegetables only is permitted to be eaten at break times.
+• A healthy snack of fruit or vegetables only are permitted to be eaten at break times.
 No other snacks will be allowed at break time.

-- We are a ‘nut aware’ school.
-To minimise the risk to children with a food allergy, parents must not include nut-based or foods made from nuts or peanuts in children’s packed lunches, please.
+We are a ‘nut aware’ school, therefore to minimise the risk to children with a food allergy, it is important that parents do not include nut-based or foods made from nuts or peanuts in children’s packed lunches.

 |Chartwells - Banana & Apple Muffin (1).pdf||Download|